 You know how your friends feel —the jet lag, the internal exhaustion from fighting back tears and holding your game face in place as you say farewell to your first taste of a “normal” family and return to the familiarity of a building bursting with single beds, cold showers and communal clothing.
 You know the fear of being fifteen and without family in a country at war.
 You know how it feels to hold those empty guns in your almost-man hands and have Ukrainian Army physicians examine your every crevice to see if you are fit for service to your country.
 At barely sixteen, you have already been groomed by recruiters and experienced unnecessary operations to prepare you for life as a fighter.

 What those recruiters don’t know is this: you already are fighters.
 You fought for your dignity when life handed you nothing but rejection and shame.
 You fought to be somebody in a country where orphans are nobodies.
 You fought to be first for seconds when food was scarce and your friends were hungry, too.
 You fought my initial attempts to love you when you were strangers in my home last summer.
-And you fought the urge to beg My Honey and me to adopt you, although your eyes betrayed your hearts the day I hugged you in our minivan and whispered, “I loved you” one last time before you left.
+And you fought the urge to beg My Honey and me to adopt you, although your eyes betrayed your hearts the day I hugged you in our minivan and whispered, “I love you” one last time before you left.

 I’m a fighter, too.
 You don’t know that about me, yet.
 You will learn.
 You will see what Moms are made of.
 I realize your birth mothers never fought for you.
 You see, they fought other battles, battles I pray you will never need to fight.
 Addiction is a terrible thing, my boys—a destructive thing.
 Chemical dependency eats families from the inside out.
 This, I know.
 Someday I will tell you my story.